Adarsh-P-Thomson/Password-manager/README.md

 Welcome!!!
-This repositry contains the code for a simple Password Manager made with pyhton.
+This repositry contains the code for a simple Password Manager made with python.
-There are no advanced concepts.
+There are no advanced concepts involved.
 Even the GUI used is a basic tkinter module functions.